 - Assistance with the replacement of essential personal belongings due to fire, theft, or natural disaster

 - Assistance with food, a utility bill, or other essential household expenses

-- The student applies online (see form above)
+- The student applies online (see the form above)

-- An initial review by the Student Affairs staff which may include a conversation (in person and/or phone) with applicant.
+- An initial review by the Student Affairs staff may include a conversation (in person and/or phone) with the applicant.